 The Progress, Accomplishment, Thriving, Hope (PATH) Scholarship was established in 2020 by Ellucian, the leading technology solutions provider for higher education.

-Education has the power to transform lives.
-For millions of students, financial distress can lead to dropping out of school without completing a degree.
-As COVID-19 disrupted the education journey of learners globally, the PATH Scholarship was created to help higher education institutions support students experiencing economic hardship.
+Education has the power to transform lives; however, for millions of students, financial distress can lead to dropping out of school without completing a degree.
+The PATH Scholarship was created to help higher education institutions support their students who may be experiencing economic hardship.

-The 2022 PATH Scholarship is now closed for applications.
-Information on the 2023 PATH Scholarship will be available in spring 2023.
+The 2023 PATH Scholarship is now closed for applications.
+The 2024 PATH Scholarship will open for applications in April 2024.

-- In Australia, Canada, Colombia, the Dominican Republic, Ecuador, Ireland, Lebanon, New Zealand, and the United Kingdom, not-for-profit higher education institutions who are approved by the country’s ministry of higher education (or other national government ministry) to provide associate’s or bachelor’s degrees.
+- In Australia, Canada, Colombia, Ecuador, Ireland, Lebanon, the United Kingdom, Chile, and Mexico, not-for-profit higher education institutions who are approved by the country’s ministry of higher education (or other national government ministry) to provide associate’s or bachelor’s degrees.

 - Awards of up to $1,500 (USD) can be made to individual students